Exchange Server Subscription Edition (SE): what you need to know

 No co-existence

 Sysadmins have learnt (sometimes the hard way) that the coexistence of Exchange servers is limited to the last 2 versions.
 So, you could have Exchange 2013 and 2019 in one environment, but Exchange 2010 and 2019 couldn’t coexist.
 In other words, migrating from Exchange 2010 to Exchange 2019 required “double-hopping” if using native tools.
 Or a migration software like CodeTwo Exchange Migration, which makes such shifts not only possible but also much less stressful, thanks to automation of the whole process, reporting & notifications to keep you posted, easy setup and unlimited delta migrations.
+Fortunately, CodeTwo Exchange Migration supports migrations straight to Exchange Server Subscription Edition even from Exchange 2010, making the transition as painless as possible.

 No support for Exchange Server 2013